Alarmod/MRI_MedicalAnalysis/automated_workplace/contours_viewer/README.md

 _python test.py_

+The _draw_contours_ function takes the following parameters as input:

+- "rgb_image" – full color image on which the cognitive contour will be applied;

+- "data" – binary mask with target objects;

+- "color" – color that will be used for drawing the cognitive contour;

+- "thickness_value" – the contour thickness.

 The output is images with cognitive contour markings.
 The implementation code is imported from [../MRIMAProcessor.py](https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/automated_workplace/MRIMAProcessor.py).
 The results must be displayed on the screen and saved in the folder [./fire_and_smoke/result](https://github.com/Alarmod/MRI_MedicalAnalysis/tree/main/automated_workplace/contours_viewer/fire_and_smoke/result)
 The original task that this code solves is visualization of the brain area with ischemic lesions and implanted mesenchymal stem cells.